Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: Related Work

-\paragraph{Other applications of APCP} In the introduction we mentioned two salient aspects of Curry-Howard correspondences for session types, namely analysis of deadlock-freedom and connections with functional calculi.
-In this paper we have addressed these aspects directly.
+\paragraph{Other Applications of \APCP} As mentioned in the introduction, two salient aspects of Curry-Howard correspondences for session types, namely analysis of deadlock freedom and connections with functional calculi, define the main themes of this paper.
 Yet another highlight of the logical correspondences is their suitability for the analysis of \emph{multiparty protocols}.
-In separate work~\cite{journal/scico/vdHeuvelP22}, we have applied APCP to the analysis of multiparty session types (MPST)~\cite{journal/acm/HondaYC16}.
-In this context, two or more participants interact following a common protocol.
-APCP is well-suited for the analysis of process implementations of MPST, which rely on asynchrony and recursion.
+In separate work~\cite{journal/scico/vdHeuvelP22}, we have devised a methodology for the analysis of multiparty session types (MPST) based on \APCP~\cite{journal/acm/HondaYC16}.
+In the multiparty context, two or more participants interact following a common protocol. \APCP is well suited for the analysis of process implementations of MPST, which rely on asynchrony and recursion.
 In our analysis, multiple separate processes implement the roles of one or more participants of a multiparty protocol.
-The support for cyclic process networks in APCP allows us to connect these implementations with each other directly, without requiring an additional process (as used in similar prior works~\cite{conf/forte/CairesP16,conf/concur/CarboneMSY15,conf/concur/CarboneLMSW16}).
-The asynchrony in APCP captures the asynchronous nature of MPST, and APCP's recursion enables an expressive class of supported protocols.
-This way, we were able to devise a method of transferring the analysis of deadlock-freedom and protocol conformance from APCP to distributed implementations of MPST.
+The support for cyclic process networks in \APCP allows us to connect these implementations with each other directly, without requiring an additional process (as used in similar prior works~\cite{conf/forte/CairesP16,conf/concur/CarboneMSY15,conf/concur/CarboneLMSW16}).
+The asynchrony in \APCP captures the asynchronous nature of MPST, and \APCP's recursion enables an expressive class of supported protocols.
+This way, our methodology unlocks the transfer of (static) analysis of deadlock freedom and protocol conformance from \APCP to distributed implementations of MPST.
+The key ideas underlying the methodology in~\cite{journal/scico/vdHeuvelP22} can be applied to the \emph{runtime} verification of such distributed implementations, as recently shown in~\cite{conf/rv/vdHeuvelPD23}.